Skip to content

 Children today are growing up in a digital world where technology is part of everyday life.
 While the internet offers fantastic opportunities for learning and creativity, it also brings risks such as cyberbullying, exposure to inappropriate content, and online scams.

-At [School Name], we are committed to helping pupils stay safe online and supporting parents to guide their children in using technology responsibly.
+At Abercorn, we are committed to helping pupils stay safe online and supporting parents to guide their children in using technology responsibly.

 Helpful Tips for Parents